mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 **Some design tensions explored in Ch.5 and not here** Finding in other chapters, in particular the design narrative of Chapter 5, explore the rationale for the selection, creation and adaptation of both existing and novel tools and processes in each stage in line with the driving research questions.

-**Limitation of space to describe technical decisions** Fuller technical descriptions of the tools and supporting resources used at each stage are beyond the scope of those questions and the limits of the structure of this thesis, fuller technical descriptions to and links to the online resources created are available as appendix 4.x.

-Denner et al. [-@denner_does_2019]  identified several general points of limitation in studies within their review of CGD&P specifically.
-FIND LIST -  demographics, pedagogy, etc

-This study does not aim to address all of these limitations.
-Indeed it shares many of them.

-Thus while limitation are acknowledged, they are justified by the exploratory nature of this study.
-Possibilities for follow up research to address these limitations are discussed in the conclusion of this chapter.

-### Guiding technical rationale
+### Guiding technical rationale guiding software use

-If appropriate place this here.
-Ideally FLOSS toolset or ones easily available within or outside the university.

-This in line with the principle of software sustainability principles [@crouch_software_2013] but applied to a more local scale.
+A guiding principle here is to use an ideally FLOSS toolset or if not practical to use non-specialist software available within or outside the university and free or low cost.
+This in line with the principle of software sustainability principles [@crouch_software_2013] in general, and in particular to allow the replicability of research not only by fellow researchers but by practitioners [@bonneel_code_2020].
+Thus applying to two dimensions of replication of research methodology here, that of research and facilitation of project sessions.